thomasgomez-univ/pinn-margaria-morton-2compartment/README.md

 This repository contains the source code, synthetic data, and experiment scripts accompanying the manuscript:

-> Gomez, T. (2026). *Physics-Informed Neural Networks for Parameter Estimation in a Two-Compartment Bioenergetic Model of Critical Power*. **Computer Methods in Biomechanics and Biomedical Engineering** (under review).
+> Gomez, T. (2026). *Physics-Informed Neural Networks for Parameter Estimation in a Two-Compartment Bioenergetic Model of Critical Power.
+Manuscript submitted for peer review..

 ---